skarlekar/smart-quora/README.md

 	 ./stopFabric.sh
 	 ```
 ## Creating a Hello World on Hyperledger Fabric
-Now that we have installed Hyperledger Fabric, let us create a Hello-World application to understand the principles and elements o so as not to break the tradition of programming.
+Now that we have installed Hyperledger Fabric runtime, let us create a Hello-World application to understand the principles and elements of Hyperledger Fabric.

+1. Crea

 ## Installing SmartQuora